 The infinitive is a categorically changeable form.
 It distinguishes the three grammatical categories sharing them with the finite verb, namely, the aspective category of development (continuous in opposition), the aspective category of retrospective coordination (perfect in opposition), the category of voice (passive in opposition).
-Consequently, the categorical paradigm of the infinitive of the objective verb includes eight forms: the indefinite active, the continuous active, the perfect active, the perfect continuous active; the indefinite passive, the continuous passive, the perfect passive, the perfect-continuous passive.
-E.g.: to take - to be taking - to have taken - to have been taking; to be taken - to be being taken - to have been taken - to have been being taken.
+Consequently, the categorical paradigm of the infinitive of the objective verb includes eight forms: the indefinite active, the continuous active, the perfect active, the perfect continuous active; the indefinite passive, the continuous passive, the perfect passive, the perfect passive, the perfect passive, the taken - to have been taking; to be taken - to be being taken - to have been taken - to have been taken.

 The infinitive paradigm of the non-objective verb, correspondingly, includes four forms: the indefinite active, the continuous active, the perfect active, perfect continuous active.
-E.g.: $to\ go-to\ be$ $going-to\ have\ gone-to\ have\ been\ going.$
+E.g.: to go - to be going - to have gone - to have been going.